AstrobioMike/AstrobioMike.github.io/stamps2018/unix_intro.md

 On your badge, you have a username and password.
 That will be your account for the course.

 To connect, we'll use **ssh**, a command that let's us establish a secure connnection.

+> **If you are on the MBL-GUEST or eduroam WiFi network, start with Step 1, and then go to Step 2.
+If you are on the MBL-REGISTERED WiFi network, skip Step 1 and start at Step 2.**

+**Step 1**
 At the command line type the following, but replace "\<USERNAME\>" with your username:

 ```
 ssh <USERNAME>@class.mbl.edu